InvestmentFar west Texas, between El Paso (75 mi west) and the Davis MountainsCounty

 County averages don't buy land.
 Specific addresses do.

 Two parcels five miles apart in Hudspeth County can score 50 points apart.
-Run a free AcreLens report on a specific address — no signup required for the first one — and see real investment scores backed by NREL, USGS, FEMA, and county records.
+Sign up and get 3 free AcreLens reports a month on the specific addresses you’re considering — real investment scores backed by NREL, USGS, FEMA, and county records.

 Hudspeth County under other lenses